andyvand/JMicronATA/README.md

 # JMicronATA
-JMicron ATA driver for OS X
+JMicron ATA driver for OS X.
+Current status: Yosemite is fully supported, no deprecations.